Ifechi22/Ifechi22/README.md

 - 🙋🏽‍♀️ Hi there
-- 👩‍💻 Engineering background with 3years of professional experience in supply chain
+- 👩‍💻 Engineering background with 2years of professional experience in Product Management
 - 🌱 I’m skilled in Problem Solving,Excel and SQL
 - 💞️ I’m looking to collaborate on product management projects
 - 📫 How to reach me utosutonia@gmail.com